QuantumLibet/qnap-utils/README.md

     'print "0x"$1' will output the position with a leading '0x' 'printf "%d"' will convert a hexadecimal to decimal number

-The `exatract.qpkg` script has been amended.
+The `extract.qpkg` script has been amended.